 house – day 63 – real progress

 Lying in bed early this morning, I thought of a different method to strip the doors – I’ll get an orbital sander.
 Paul had used one on the walls to good effect.
 I’m reluctant to spend more money (especially on tools – Fiona thinks I already have far too many), but what else am I to do?
 I’m not going to dip the doors as it wrecks the doors’ construction and I’m not willing to spend four days on each of the remaining five doors.
 So I got out of bed, did more online research to find a suitable sander and decided on a DeWalt machine that was on sale at Screwfix.
 I ordered it for collection, along with 40 coarse grade discs.
 I was determined to get the bloody doors finished without any more interruptions.
 Getting to the store was a slow process, the traffic was very congested, it took ten minutes to move about 500 metres, but I finally got there.
 Whilst there I also picked up more dust masks, as it’s probably lead-based paint I’m removing and a new pair of ear defenders.
-My ears were ringing all evening after yesterday’s work and (like most of my stuff) the pair I already have are still in storage.
+My ears were ringing all evening after yesterday’s work and (like most of my stuff) the pair of ear defenders I already own are still in storage.
 They’re only £2.99, but it’s an unnecessary £2.99 and that irks.

 Despite the congested traffic around the store, the journey to the house was pretty quick.
 I arrived at a reasonable time and felt I’d be able to accomplish a good few things today.
 The plumbers were in the house, installing radiators and the new radiators for the downstairs rooms had arrived earlier in the morning.
 (I hadn’t been informed of that delivery either.)
 The replacement toilet cistern had also turned up.
 After weeks of removing stuff from the house (is it five or six skips?) things are going back in now.